rjbohlender/IBDMap/README.md

 python package IBDreduce is designed to use a small amount of memory to collapse all the results from across chromosomes, and across permutation sets within a chromosome.

+## Running a fully static build
+A script exists at `build-scripts/static-build-on-focal.sh` that should be able to prepare the environment, and do a statically linked build on Ubuntu 20.04.